Pfizer Inc. (PFE) Shares Up Despite Recent Market Volatility

 UBS gave a rating of “Neutral” to PFE, setting the target price at $47 in the report published on January 26th of the current year.

-Volatility was left at 1.75%, however, over the last 30 days, the volatility rate increased by 1.08%, as shares sank -0.85% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -9.25% lower at present.
+Volatility was left at 1.84%, however, over the last 30 days, the volatility rate increased by 1.68%, as shares surge +3.56% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -7.07% lower at present.

 Insider Trading